-Federal Court: As discussed in a previous article, a judge of the FCA had voiced the writer's concerns about the fact that, sometimes, the Minister inadvertently disguises merits review as materiality test considerations.
+Federal Court: As discussed in a previous article, a judge of the FCA had echoed the writer's concerns about the fact that, sometimes, the Minister inadvertently labels merits review as materiality test considerations.
 With respect, those concerns have just been echoed by another judge of the FCA.

 The writer has voiced concerns in several articles, over several months, about the need to avoid merits review disguised as materiality test considerations.